I'm a Celebrity: 'Matt Hancock should let someone else be our MP'

 Nigel Bingley, 47, of Mildenhall, can see both sides of the argument.

-"I know there's a mixed opinion - I think some people think he's gone in for the financial benefit [Mr Hancock has been paid an appearance fee, but said he will donation to charity].
+"I know there's a mixed opinion - I think some people think he's gone in for the financial benefit [Mr Hancock has been paid an appearance fee, but has said he would make a donation to charity].

 "We only see politicians as politicians and when we do hear about their private lives it's usually something negative.